 It stands out amongst competing lasers for a few other reasons, too.
 The PiQo4 laser uses four different wavelengths of light —1064nm, 532nm, 650nm, and 585nm —to treat pigment and tattoo coloring on the broadest range of skin types.
 It also delivers short, high-energy laser pulses that break up abnormal melanin deposits into small particles, which are eliminated by the body’s immune system.
 The PiQo4 laser can do this faster than similar tools on the market, which allows you to need fewer treatments.
 “What I usually see from customers is that within three to four uses, you can see a significant difference,” Pegram said.
 Adding to its efficiency, the PiQo4 laser can handle treatment areas up to 15mm—which is nearly four times larger than any other laser currently available—making it perfect for sizable trouble areas.

 For many, using an at-home laser system can present a bit of a learning curve.
-For people with darker complexions, taking the proper precautions is essential to prevent burning or discoloration.
+Experts say it is importance to first learn which setting is recommended for your skin type.
+For people with darker complexions, this is especially critical to prevent burning or discoloration.
 “I tell customers to make sure that you only keep the laser on the dark areas because it can cause light spots,” Pegram said.

 To help customers get acclimated to the laser, Pegram often hosts one-on-one sessions and shares essential after-care tips.
 “Using SPF is really important.
 You also don’t want to wet the area for at least 72 hours,” Pegram said.
 “Don’t exfoliate and try to stay away from harsh chemicals like retinol.
 I also tell them to use hypoallergenic washes or natural deodorant if you’re treating dark spots on your underarms.”